rly/PoGo-Raid-Organizer/README.md

 ### Raid Info

 - `+info exactGymNameWithSpaces` - Get pokemon name, gym name, Google Maps URL, and time information about the active raid at the specified gym.
-This uses raid announcements by @GymHuntrBot, so @GymHuntrBot needs to have found the raid first. e.g. `+info Washington's Crossing`
+This uses raid announcements by the Mercer County Top Tier Bot, so that bot needs to have found the raid first. e.g. `+info Washington's Crossing`

 - `+where exactGymNameWithSpaces` to get a Google Maps URL to the gym.
 Also works with `+map` and `+whereis`. e.g. `+where doughnut fountain`

 ### Channel Management (currently disabled)

-- `+channel exactGymNameWithSpaces` - Looks for raid announcements made by GymHuntrBot in any watched channel for the given gym.
-The Pokemon does not have to be on the approved list.
-If the raid is ongoing, the bot makes a raid channel and makes a post with a Google Maps URL and map image of the gym location.
+- `+channel exactGymNameWithSpaces` - Creates a raid channel for an active raid at the specified gym.
+This uses raid announcements by the Mercer County Top Tier Bot, so that bot needs to have found the raid first.
 For example, `+channel Washington's Crossing`
 - `+raid pokemonName locationNoSpaces time` - Creates a raid channel with the given pokemon name, location, and time information.
 The Pokemon does not have to be on the approved list.
 Make sure to add a Google Maps URL of the gym location to that channel to help Trainers find it.
 For example, `+raid lugia princeton-stadium 7:49pm`
 - `+deleteraids` - Deletes all raid channels (as identified by the suffix "__" by default) regardless of state.
 Requires `MANAGE_CHANNELS` permission.
 - `+enableautoraid` - Enables automatic raid channel creation from GymHuntrBot's posts (see below).
 Requires `MANAGE_CHANNELS` permission.